Azusa-mikan/go-mmproxy/README.md

 `go-mmproxy` has to be ran:

-- on the same server as the proxy target, as the communication happens over the loopback interface;
+- on the same server as the proxy target, as the communication happens over the loopback interface.
+The target must be a local loopback address, not another server address, otherwise it will trigger [Reverse Path Filter (RPF)](https://en.wikipedia.org/wiki/Reverse-path_forwarding) on the target server, causing packets to be dropped;
 - as root or with `CAP_NET_ADMIN` capability to be able to set `IP_TRANSPARENT` socket opt.

 ## Running

 ### Routing setup

-Route all traffic originating from loopback back to loopback:
+`go-mmproxy` will automatically set up the required routing rules when starting up.
+The program configures routes to direct all traffic originating from loopback back to loopback:

+- IPv4: `ip rule add from 127.0.0.1/8 iif lo table 123` and `ip route add local 0.0.0.0/0 dev lo table 123`
+- IPv6: `ip -6 rule add from ::1/128 iif lo table 123` and `ip -6 route add local ::/0 dev lo table 123`

+These rules are automatically cleaned up when the program exits.

+If the automatic setup fails or you encounter connection issues, you can manually set up the routing rules:

 ```shell
 ip rule add from 127.0.0.1/8 iif lo table 123